Personal data, privacy, sustainability and security are acknowledged mega-trends that are being decentralized.

 We are technology- and industry-agnostic, which means we are not betting on any one technology or industry but instead on the people behind any technology that enables the underlying customer centricity.
 This means we are open to investing in any technology or industry.
 This includes but is not limited to cryptocurrencies, AI, AR, Blockchain and related technologies, Biotechnology, Genomics, etc.

-The founders of Iceland Venture Studio (IVS) have a strong track record of working with founders and building valuable companies that were either acquired by a larger company or have become profitable ventures.
+The founders, investors and advisors of Iceland Venture Studio (IVS) have a strong track record of working with founders and building valuable companies that were either acquired by a larger company or have become profitable ventures.

 We are currently batting 1000, i.e. all our investments have returned more money than what was invested when we became engaged with the company.
 We have practical knowledge on how to work with founders who have the capacity to build great companies: we think it is more than “founder picking”, it is also mentoring and coaching.
 We take an active role in mentoring and coaching the founding team in technology design and development, strategy, business development, team development and recruiting as well as operations.
 We have explicit experience taking founders from the idea stage to a profitable exit.
 The greatest value that we add is in helping founders navigate multiple priorities, exposing them to a network of influencers, sequencing tasks and accelerating the value proposition development of the company.

-The founders of IVS were the first investors in CLARA, a text analytics company that utilized the above model to test the hypothesis in Iceland and once validated, started expanding the customer base in Silicon Valley.
+The founder of IVS was the first investor in CLARA, a text analytics company that utilized the above model to test the hypothesis in Iceland and once validated, started expanding the customer base in Silicon Valley.
 Jive Software (NASDAQ:JIVE) acquired CLARA within the second year of operation outside of Iceland.

 All of those companies were either acquired or are growing profitably in the global marketplace.
 We believe this model works, the secret that we have discovered is to start the conversation with the founders with the global market in mind but build to test for the local market initially and rapidly.
 We have experience doing this with a number of founders and more importantly we have built a network of influencers in markets outside of Iceland where we can get the founders started quickly when an idea starts getting traction in Iceland.

-We believe that we should learn our chops on our own capital before offering this experience to other investors, we have been in training with our own capital and we have a repeatable model, which has provided excellent returns.
+We believe that we should learn our chops with our own capital before offering this experience and opportunity to other investors, we have been in training with our own capital and we have a repeatable model, which has provided excellent returns.
 We believe we are now ready to scale our learning through the studio.

-Iceland Venture Studio is a Startup Studio for Personal Data, Privacy and Security.
+Iceland Venture Studio is a Startup Studio for Personal Data, Privacy, Sustainability and Security.
 We develop ideas and validate or kill them (ruthlessly).
 We are able to rapidly validate ideas in Iceland because of our experience of doing this a number of times.
-We work with the best entrepreneurs in the Nordic Countries to turn the best ideas into fully-funded companies with rapid customer adoption.
+We work with the best entrepreneurs from around the world to turn the best ideas into fully-funded companies with rapid customer adoption.

-We are active participants and leaders in the Startup Ecosystem in Iceland and in the Nordic countries.
+We are active participants and leaders in the Startup Ecosystem in Iceland and globally.
 We have served as judges in Startup Pitching Competitions.
 One of the founders of IVS is also the founder of Startup Iceland, a conference focused on entrepreneurship, startups and investing in early stage companies in Iceland.
 The event was built to bring together the entire startup community in one setting and enable founders to connect with influencers and investors from various other communities.